david8zhang/baller-quest-redux/readme.md

 ## TODO:

-- Animations for defending
+- Layup with contact
+- Dunk with contact

 ## Bugs

-- Set screen bug where team mate keeps running forever